 “Paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”
 Jon Kabat-Zinn

-Such a wonderful definition makes it incredibly hard to argue that it’s not something we should all be striving to do.
-As sensible and yet as romantic as it sounds though how achievable is it in the world that most of us live in today?
+Such a wonderful definition makes it incredibly hard to argue that it’s not something we should be striving to do.
+As sensible and as romantic as it sounds, how achievable is it in the world that most of us live in today?

 How easy is it for us to be non-judgmental?